mLabSADev/mlab_website/src/markdown/news/call-for-digital-and-green-innovations.md

 In response to the European Union’s Multi-Donor “Digital and Green Innovation Action” initiative, Challenger D&G will support up to 25 high-potential startups working at the intersection of technology, sustainability, and social impact.
+The accelerator programme is part of ESTDEV's activities within the Digital and Green Innovation Action, which falls under the framework of Team Europe's Twin Transition Initiative in Africa.
+The Twin Transition Initiative is co-funded by Team Europe partners (Germany, France, Belgium, the Netherlands and Estonia) and the European Commission.
+Delivered by Civitta in collaboration with mLab, GrowthAfrica, Latitude59, and Startup Wise Guys, the programme is part of a broader effort to connect Africa’s innovators with investors, markets, and global opportunities.

 To qualify, startups must address at least one green transition objective (e.g. climate adaptation, circular economy, biodiversity protection) and be classified as sustainable, green or circular businesses (or enterprises), defined as follows: